gsmcclellan/google-game-server-scripts/README.md

-# Valheim Idle Watchdog (auto-shutdown VM when empty)
+# Server Idle Watchdog (auto-shutdown VM when empty)

 Shuts down the GCP VM if the Valheim server has **zero players** for a configurable time window.
 Everything (units, script, config) lives in this Git repo.
 Systemd loads the units via absolute paths.